idisfkj/AndroidShareElement/README.md

 ```

 # Use Step
-You just need to follow the following three steps to use
+You just need to follow the following three steps to use.

 ## One Step
-In the first Activity, create a ShareElementInfo Object and to convert useful information from need share view.
-Example for the code below:
+In the first activity, create a ShareElementInfo Object and to convert useful information from need share view.
+For example the code below:

 ```
 ShareElementInfo info = new ShareElementInfo();